 Local farms in the area loan animals to the Pioneer Village, so visitors may get the chance to see sheep, goats, pigs or chickens.

 The experiences at Lang Pioneer Village include Aabnaabin Camp, where visitors can learn about the history, language, and culture of the Michi Saagiig (Mississaguas) and hear the First Nations story told by Indigenous interpreters, thanks to a partnership between Lang Pioneer Village and Curve Lake and Hiawatha First Nations.

-A typical experience at Lang Pioneer Village is both indoors and outdoors, so it is recommended that visitors dress according to the weather and, of course, 19th century costumes are always encouraged.
-Hours vary by season and day of the week, so be sure to check the website before you visit.
+A typical experience at Lang Pioneer Village is both indoors and outdoors.
+Hours of operation vary by season and day of the week, so be sure to check the website before you visit.
 The Museum recommends planning a minimum of two hours to explore the entirety of the grounds, though some have been known to spend the entire day.

 There are plenty of picnic spots around the Village, which are perfect for outdoor lunches.
 The Village also features a snack booth that serves assorted food, beverages, and Kawartha Dairy ice cream, or visitors can venture to local restaurants in the nearby town of Keene.

 There are several annual events at Lang Pioneer Village, including the Father’s Day Smoke & Steam Show, Transportation Day Car & Motorcycle Show, the Anniversary Weekend Celebration, Applefest, Historic All Hallow’s Eve and Christmas by Candlelight.
 Events tend to sell out fast, so remember to purchase your tickets online in advance.